 Labormanager frequently scans the current job list, current list of dwarfs, and the map to determine how many dwarves need to be assigned to what labors in order to meet all current labor needs without starving any particular type of job.

 Warning: As with autolabor, labormanager will override any manual changes you make to labors while it is enabled, including through other tools such as Dwarf Therapist enable labormanager Enables the plugin with default settings.
-(Persistent per fortress)disable labormanager Disables the plugin.
+(Persistent per fortress)

 Simple usage: